-So you have a pool and you keep it nice and sparkling by adding some chlorine tablets each week.
-Then one day your pool suddenly turns green so you add more chlorine but it stays green.
-You test the chlorine level and it is high so why is it still green?
+You have a pool and keep it nice and sparkling by adding chlorine tablets each week.
+Then, one day, your pool suddenly turns green, so you add more chlorine, but it stays green.
+You test the chlorine level, and it is high, so why is it still green?

-A pool can be green but have high chlorine levels when the chemicals are unbalanced.
-Too much combined chlorine, high pH levels and also high cyanuric acid (CYA) levels can cause the chlorine to be ineffective with both situations potentially causing algae to grow.
+When the chemicals are unbalanced, a pool can be green but have high chlorine levels.
+Too much combined chlorine, high pH levels, and high cyanuric acid (CYA) levels can make the chlorine ineffective, potentially causing algae to grow.

 These are just the basics of why your pool is green but chlorine is high.
 Understanding how to fix this problem is important.
 There are several facets to pool care that can cause a green pool, learning which will help you create an ever-sparkling pool.

-Most pool owners know that chlorine kills algae so it doesn’t make sense to them that there is algae in pool, but chlorine is high – if there is plenty of chlorine why is the pool still green?
+Most pool owners know that chlorine kills algae, so it doesn’t make sense to them that there are algae in the pool, but chlorine is high – if there is plenty of chlorine, why is the pool still green?

-Although this may be true there are a number of reasons why the chlorine that is in the pool may not be able to work.
+Although this may be true, there are many reasons why the chlorine in the pool may not work.

 1. Little or no free chlorine